The Washington State Worker Retraining Program

 - Self-employed and now unemployed within the past 24 months

-- Honorably discharged veteran within the past 48 months
+- Discharged veteran within the past 48 months

 - Stop-Gap employment (temporary work accepted only because of lay-off or termination due to no fault of your own.
 Employment must be temporary in nature with the intent to end employment upon the completion of training, obtaining self-sufficient employment as specified in the individual education plan.)